neon-sunset/fast-cache/README.md

 var report = await Cached.GetOrCompute(month, year, GetReportAsync, TimeSpan.FromMinutes(60));
 ```

-Save the value to cache only if the cache size is below limit
+Save the value to cache but only if the cache size is below limit
 ```csharp
 public FinancialReport GetReport(int month, int year) {